Perforated Metals

 - Bar Grating

-- Heavy-duty expanded metal with thicker bearing bars used for industrial flooring, stairs and transportation applications, such as street grating and railroad grating.
+- A heavy-duty expanded metal featuring thicker bearing bars, used primarily for industrial flooring, stairs, and transportation systems like street or railroad grating.

 - Filter Screens